 Tax and NI is automatically calculated for statutory pay – use HMRC’s statutory payments calculators to get the figures that you need to add here.

 Statutory adoption pay

 Add any monthly deductions that need to be made here.

 Include any payroll giving an employee has asked you to take from their pay.
 FreeAgent will automatically make the necessary adjustments to their total pay, tax, and NI.

 Other deductions from net pay

 Include items such as trade union subscriptions and employee paid health cover.
 Items subject to Class 1 NIC but not taxed under PAYE regulations Include items such as non-cash vouchers and payments of an employee's personal liabilities.
 Exclude pension contributions.

-To record an attachment of earnings order, enter the amount under "other deductions from net pay".
+To record an attachment of earnings order or direct earnings attachment, enter the amount under 'other deductions from net pay'.
 You can either do this in the employee's payroll profile (if the attachment is on-going) or on the payslip (if the attachment is a one-off).
-Explain the payment as 'other money out > other payroll deductions'.
+Explain the payment as 'Other Money Out > Other Payroll Deductions'.